 This is a meat-eater’s heaven with all kinds of ribs, joints and burgers all barbecued to perfection.
 We would go to the ends of the earth for its beef short rib.
 Fortunately, we only have to go down the road.
 There’s cocktails and a vast range of whisky on offer too.

 Peppe’s at the Cardinal, Kingston

 This much-loved local is known for its incredible pizzas, which are incredibly light, crispy and delicious.
 There’s also a big emphasis on fresh fish dishes.
 It is particularly lovely on a summer’s evening, with its outdoor garden.
 There are fun domes, too, that can be hired.

 A new branch of the sushi and skewers concept has taken over a prime site in the town centre.
 The design is cool, the atmosphere lively, and there is a comprehensive menu of sushi and sashimi.

 Al Forno, Kingston

-This homely welcoming Italian is a great spot for a summer evening and serves excellent pizza and pasta dishes.
-We also love the Neapolitan street food starter of arancini, frittatine and croquette.
-One of the most family friendly of Kingston restaurants
+This homely welcoming Italian is a great spot after a riverside stroll, and serves excellent pizza and pasta dishes.
+One of the most family friendly of Kingston restaurants.